-- (1) Subject to the Act and the Regulations, in the winding up of the association: - (a) The assets and income of the association shall be applied solely in furtherance of its above-mentioned objects and no portion shall be distributed directly or indirectly to the members of the association except as bona fide compensation for services rendered or expenses incurred on behalf of the association. - (b) The association may be dissolved at any time upon a resolution of a Special General Meeting convened for that purpose, at which meeting at least one-fifth of the members of the association eligible to vote thereon shall be present and vote in person. - (c) On a dissolution of the association the amount which remains after such dissolution and the satisfaction of all debts and liabilities of the association shall be donated to the existing scholarships and fellowships or if none exist, another scholarship fund supporting Australian students studying at Harvard University or failing that to any organisation which has similar objects.
+- (1) Subject to the Act and the Regulations, in the winding up of the association: - (a) The assets and income of the association shall be applied solely in furtherance of its above-mentioned objects and no portion shall be distributed directly or indirectly to the members of the association except as bona fide compensation for services rendered or expenses incurred on behalf of the association. - (b) The association may be dissolved at any time upon a resolution of a special general meeting convened for that purpose, at which meeting at least one-fifth of the members of the association eligible to vote thereon shall be present and vote in person. - (c) On a dissolution of the association the amount which remains after such dissolution and the satisfaction of all debts and liabilities of the association shall be donated to the Harvard Club of Australia Foundation and if it does not exist, another scholarship fund supporting

+Australian students studying at Harvard University or failing that to any organisation which has similar objects.